fdcoull/UsernameGeneratorAndFactorialCalculator/README.md

 # Username Generator and Factorial Generator
-A Java program that can be used to generate a username based on an inputted first and last name and can calculate a factorial.
+A program designed and created for the "Developing Software Introduction" module in HNC Computing.

 This program was created for my final assessment for the HNC Computing Module - Developing Software Introduction.
+It is used to generate a username based on an inputted first and last name and can calculate a factorial.
 It showcases the skills I gained while learning Java in this class through a CLI application.

 ## User Manual
 ### Generating a username